ArduPilot/ardupilot_wiki/common/source/docs/common-polygon_fence.rst

 Plane Parameter List (Copter/Rover have fewer)

 -  Set :ref:`FENCE_ACTION<FENCE_ACTION>` = to whatever you wish for a breach action.
 These will vary depending on vehicle type.
+-  Set :ref:`FENCE_OPTIONS<FENCE_OPTIONS>` to "1" to prevent mode changes after a fence breach until the vehicle returns within the fence boundary (Plane only, Copter/Rover do not allow mode changes while in breach)
 -  Set :ref:`FENCE_ALT_MAX<FENCE_ALT_MAX>` = to the altitude limit you want (in meters).
 This is unavailable in Rover.
 -  Set :ref:`FENCE_ENABLE<FENCE_ENABLE>` =1 to enable FENCEs.
 -  Set :ref:`FENCE_MARGIN<FENCE_MARGIN>` = to the distance from the fence horizontal boundary the vehicle must maintain in order to prevent a breach.